gnietof/Portfolio/README.md

 This is a material for a lab I created for a module in another subject I am lecturing at the University which covers Industry 4.0.

 The lab includes IoT and Augmented Reality.
-- Students build a small piece of code using Node-RED.
+- Students build a small piece of code using **Node-RED**.
 This code runs on the Raspberry Pi + SenseHat emulator.
 The emulator includes the 8x8 RGB led display.

   <img width="968" height="505" alt="image" src="https://github.com/user-attachments/assets/c1d4ef14-c6e6-4be7-b00f-80f75255ad8c" />

 - Each student chooses which color they want to display on their assigned 2x2 led block.
-- The code sets the selected color on the emulator display and also sends the information to a Mosquito Broker on the cloud using the MQTT protocol.
+- The code sets the selected color on the emulator display and also sends the information to a Mosquito Broker on the cloud using the **MQTT** protocol.
 - The code is also listening to that same topic so, the display for each student shows the colors selected by the other students.
 - The teacher (me) has a real Raspberry Pi + Sense Hat which also runs the same code and displays each of the colors selected by the students.
 - Finally, also using Node-RED, they add another piece of code which publishes a small HTML page.
 When they load this HTML page on their mobile phones and point the camera to the University logo, a 3D representation of the SenseHat appears in augmented reality.